c0indev3l/blankly_rsi_example_with_docker/README.md

 $ docker compose up --build
 ```

-be aware that `restart: always` have been set in `docker-compose.yml` so it will automatically restart and it's necessary to explicitly stop the container.
+be aware that `restart: unless-stopped` have been set in `docker-compose.yml` so it will automatically restart and it's necessary to explicitly stop the container.
+this seems to be safer than `always` (which restart container even if it have been stopped!)

 ### Stop with Docker-compose commands
 ```